-3. Dogtra Edge Dog Remote Trainer
+3. Dogtra Edge Remote Training E-Collar

 The huge range of simulation levels means you can increase or decrease the stimulation depending on your dog’s size and temperament.

-The Dogtra Edge Collar allows for the simultaneous training of up to 4 dogs.
+It allows for the simultaneous training of up to 4 dogs.
 The light function is quite nice too.
 With this feature, each collar can have its own unique color light.

 4.SportDOG Brand 425 Remote Trainers

-If you’re looking to train your German Shepherd for hunting or other sporting purposes, the SportDog Brand FieldTrainer 425 Remote Trainer could be a great option.
+If you’re looking to train your German Shepherd for hunting or other sporting purposes, the SportDog Brand 425 Remote Trainer can be a great option.

 Designed to fit dogs 8 pounds and up, this dog training collar has a maximum effective range of up to 500 yards.
 And the ability to train up to 3 dogs with a single remote control transmitter; though, you’d have to buy the additional collars.

-5. PetTech Remote-Controlled Dog Shock Collar
+5. Pet Union PT0Z1 Premium Dog Training Shock Collar

-The PetTech Dog Training Collar is one of the most popular collars among both aspiring and experienced dog trainers.
+The Pet Union PT0Z1 is one of the most popular collars among both aspiring and experienced dog trainers.
 Many trainers use it to train medium to big-sized dogs weighing 10 to 100 pounds like German Shepherds.

 This collar is waterproof and comes with four modes of operation, including beep, light, vibration, and shock.
 It has a long-range of 1,200 ft and comes with four-mode training simulations with customization levels from 1-100 for both the static stimulation and vibration modes.

 The LCD comes in blue backlighting for clear visibility at all times.
-And it uses a rapid charging lithium-ion battery with automatic sleep mode feature to help prolong battery life even more.
+And it uses a rapid charging lithium-ion battery with an automatic sleep mode feature to help prolong battery life even more.

 6. Petrainer Shock Collar for Dogs